Online Counseling Vs. Online Counselling: What’s The Difference?

 When can therapy help someone?

 One of the common misconceptions about therapy is that only people with mental health conditions should talk to a therapist.
 Anyone can benefit from the support and guidance of a mental health professional.
-Someone trained to help you explore your emotions and their connection to your behavior may guide you toward realizations about yourself that you couldn't have made alone, help you find healthier ways to relate to the people in your life, or control your emotions and reactions.
+Someone trained to help you explore your emotions and their connection to your behavior may guide you toward realizations about yourself that you couldn't have made alone, help you find healthier ways to relate to the people in your life, or regulate your emotions and reactions.

 Managing symptoms related to mental health conditions